Lori Silberman Brauner

 - Categories: Africa, Gender Violence, Human Rights, Latin America, Women

 It is not often that the word “clitoris” is uttered in public forums of the United Nations.
-Yet participants in the International Day of Zero Tolerance for Female Genital Mutilation at UN headquarters recently heard that word repeatedly, along with poignant …
+Yet participants in the International Day of Zero Tolerance for Female Genital Mutilation at UN headquarters recently heard that word repeatedly, along with …

 - Categories: Gender Violence, Women